Rana77Rahul/Global_Superstore_2016_PowerBI/README.md

-# Global_Superstore_2016_PowerBI
+# Global_Superstore_2016
-This project showcases the analysis and visualization of sales data from the Global Superstore for the year 2016 using Power BI.
-Through interactive dashboards and insightful visualizations, this project aims to provide valuable business insights and actionable intelligence.
+Steps Covered: 1.
+Connecting Database with Power BI Desktop.
+2. Analyzing the tables and relations.
+3. Data Cleaning using Power Query Editor with DAX (Data Analysis Expressions).     and ultimately 4.
+Developing an Interactive BI Dashboard / Report.